 Consultants offer senior-level strategy and direct accountability without agency overhead and junior account manager layers.
 Agencies have more production capacity for high-volume content and link building.
 For most small businesses and growth-stage companies, a consultant delivers better ROI — you get the experienced practitioner who sold you on the strategy actually executing it, not filtered through account managers.
 If you need 20+ pieces of content monthly or 100+ backlinks quarterly, an agency’s production capacity becomes relevant.

-A B2B SEO strategy starts with commercial logic — how your buyers make decisions — not keyword research.
+A B2B SEO Services strategy starts with commercial logic — how your buyers make decisions — not keyword research.
 It prioritizes bottom-funnel keywords with buying intent before educational content.
 It accounts for buying committees by creating content addressing multiple decision-making personas.
 It measures success through pipeline contribution, not just rankings and traffic.
 And it integrates with your sales process so SEO-produced content serves as sales assets, not just marketing collateral.

-A comprehensive B2B SEO audit covers three dimensions.
+A comprehensive B2B SEO Services audit covers three dimensions.
 Technical: crawlability, indexation, site architecture, Core Web Vitals, schema markup, mobile experience.
 Content: keyword-to-buyer-journey alignment, content gaps vs competitors, on-page optimization, internal linking structure.
 Authority: backlink profile quality, competitive link gaps, domain authority benchmarking.
 The deliverable is a prioritized action plan with estimated business impact — not just a list of issues your development team won’t know how to prioritize.

 SaaS SEO has specific opportunities around product-led growth: comparison pages (Your Product vs Competitor), alternative pages (Alternative to [Competitor]), integration content targeting use case searches, free trial landing page optimization, and feature-specific pages for active evaluation queries.
 Measurement differs too — you track free trial signups and product-qualified leads in addition to form completions.
 Product documentation SEO also drives both rankings for technical queries and better product onboarding.